-County: This equates to parishes in LA, boroughs in AK, etc. Western provinces have no counterpart.
+County: This equates to parishes in LA, boroughs in AK, etc. Western provinces please indicate your regional or municipal district.

 Latitude and Longitude: Please provide the lat/long coordinates in degrees, minutes, and seconds to the nearest second for the center of the station; please convert UTM coordinates and lat/longs given in decimals (many GPS units give seconds in decimals).
 North American longitudes are negative (except in the outer Aleutians).